I Think I'm in Love with You

 "I Think I'm in Love with You" is a song written and produced by Cory Rooney and Dan Shea for Jessica Simpson's 1999 debut album, Sweet Kisses.
 It contains a sample of singer-songwriter John Mellencamp's "Jack & Diane" (1982) and was released as the album's third and final single in mid-2000; in Japan, it was issued as the album's second single in February 2000.
-The single reached the top 10 in Australia and Canada and the top 20 in Iceland, New Zealand, and the United Kingdom.
+The single reached the top 10 in Australia and Canada and the top 20 in Iceland, New Zealand, Scotland and the United Kingdom.
 In the United States, it peaked at number 21 on the Billboard Hot 100.

-Los Angeles radio station KBIG-104 produced a mixed version of "I Think I'm in Love with You" with a few samples of "Jack and Diane" lyrics and the same ending as the original version.
-Simpson recorded a Spanish version of the song titled "Tal vez Es Amor".
-A radio / single mix of the song was also released with a slightly longer outro.
-It is 22 seconds longer than the original album version.
+Simpson also recorded a Spanish version of the song titled "Tal vez es amor".

 Composition

 "I Think I'm in Love with You" is a dance-pop song, with a length of three minutes and 35 seconds.
-The song samples the signature opening guitar-based melody line of John Mellencamp's 1982 hit Jack & Diane.
+The song samples the signature opening guitar-based melody line of John Mellencamp's 1982 song "Jack & Diane".
 The song is written in the key of A major, with a chord progression of A–E/A–A–E-D, and the song is set in common time with a tempo of 106 beats per minute.
 The vocal range spans from D4 to F♯5.